International Seabed Authority

 Policy Lead for WWF

 The ocean is already under severe stress from multiple pressures including overfishing, pollution and climate change and a conservative view is that deep seabed mining may enhance environmental pressure .
-The present day emphasis should be on restoring the ocean as a functioning ocean ecosystem as a buffer and adaptation instrument to mitigate the impact of climate change.
+The present day emphasis should be on restoring the ocean as a functioning ocean ecosystem and adaptation instrument to mitigate the impact of climate change.
 Kaja Lønne Fjærtoft , the Policy Lead for WWF’s No Deep Seabed Mining Initiative , has termed the ocean as the foundation for all life on this planet .

 World Wild Fund No Deep Seabed Mining Initiative